• Home

 Logbooks

-Fellows undertaking the ANZHPBA Post Fellowship Training Program are no longer required to use the Hepatic, Pancreatic & Biliary Surgery MALT logbook for the duration of their training.
+From 2023, Fellows undertaking the AANZHPBA Post Fellowship Training Program are once again required to use the Hepatic, Pancreatic & Biliary Surgery MALT logbook for the duration of their training.

 Supervisors